Freddie Francis: Early life

 Born in Islington in London, England, Francis originally planned to become an engineer.
 At school, a piece he wrote about films of the future won him a scholarship to the North West London Polytechnic in Kentish Town.
-He left school at age 16, becoming an apprentice to photographer Louis Prothero.
+He left school at the age of 16, becoming an apprentice to photographer Louis Prothero.
 Francis stayed with Prothero for six months.
 In this time they photographed stills for a Stanley Lupino picture made at Associated Talking Pictures (later Ealing Studios).
 This led to his successively becoming a clapper boy, camera loader and focus puller.
 He began his career in films at British International Pictures, then moved to British and Dominions.
 His first film as a clapper boy was The Prisoner of Corbal (1936).